ttab/elephant-repository/README.md

 (10 rows)
 ```

-### Change data capture

-As part of the schema the `eventlog` [publication](https://www.postgresql.org/docs/current/sql-createpublication.html) is created, and it captures changes for the tables `document`, `status_heads`, `delete_record` and `acl`.
-See `PGReplication` in "./eventlog.go" for the beginnings of an implementation.

-As we only want one process to consume the replication updates the CDC process starts with a request to acquire an [advisory lock](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) for the transaction using [pg_advisory_xact_lock](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) which means that it will block until the lock is acquired, or the request fails.

-A [logical](https://www.postgresql.org/docs/15/logicaldecoding.html) [replication slot](https://www.postgresql.org/docs/15/protocol-replication.html) will be created if it doesn't already exist, using [pglogrepl](https://github.com/jackc/pglogrepl).

-TODO: Currently the implementation just logs the events, but the plan is for it to create an event payload, store it in an eventlog table, and potentially send a [`pg_notify`](https://www.postgresql.org/docs/current/sql-notify.html) thin event that tells any waiting subsystems that there is a new event to consume.

 ### Archiving data

 The repository has an archiving subsystem that records all document changes (versions and statuses) to a S3 compatible store.
-TODO: We will use this fact to be able to purge document data from old versions in the database.

 #### Signing